lokalise/lokalise-fastlane-actions/README.md

 # Lokalise Fastlane Actions

-Collection of actions for integrating Lokalise into iOS project using Fastlane.
-Learn more in our blog post https://blog.lokalise.co/automating-itunes-connect-deployment-with-fastlane-and-lokalise/
+Collection of actions for integrating Lokalise into your iOS project using Fastlane.
+Learn more in our [blog post.](https://blog.lokalise.co/automating-itunes-connect-deployment-with-fastlane-and-lokalise/)

+## Note

+These are Fastlane actions, not plugins.
+Add them to `fastlane/actions` folder in the root of your project.

 ## lokalise